EFWob/ESPPubSubClientWrapper/README.md

 	callback1);client.on("#", callback2);`.
 The second topic subscription matches also topics that match the first call to `on()`.
 In that case not all matching callbacks fire but the order of subscription is relevant.
 In the given example, each incoming message that matches `"test/#"` will fire `callback1()` while all other topics are matched to `callback2()`.
+ * The pointer to the payload is only valid during the callback.
+If you want to use it outside the scope of the callback function, you have to create a local copy for the application (same as for the `subscribe()`-method)

 ## Minimalistic Example